 The OCTOPUS biorepository in the UK will be governed by the OCTOPUS TMG until the end of trial, as defined in section 11.5.3.
-After the end of the trial, the governance and ownership of the biorepository will be transferred to the WNRTB.
+After the end of the trial, the governance and ownership of the biorepository will be transferred to the WNRTB in the UK, and Griffith University in Australia.
 After trial completion the biorepository will be open to the general research community.
 Proposals for use will be reviewed by the TMG and Trial Steering Committee (TSC) and prioritised given the finite nature of the specimens.
+For Australian biorepository samples, proposals for use will be reviewed by Griffith University on behalf of the OCTOPUS TMG.
 At the conclusion of the review process, three outcomes for specimen use requests are possible: